Question not answered here? Please email email@example.com or call (208) 344-5401.

 The not so fine print …..

 * Keep in mind that this is the absolute minimum required by the FAA.
 The national average for total time of private pilot applicants is around 70 hours.
-Our students average 50-60 hours, so don’t be deceived by other flight schools that tell you that everyone can do this in 40 hours.
+Our non-pilot members average 50-60 hours, so don’t be deceived by other organizations that tell you that everyone can do this in 40 hours.
 A few folks can, but most won’t.
-We tell our students to plan on spending around $7000-$10,000.
+We tell our non-pilot members to plan on spending around $7000-$10,000.
 Hint: flying 2-3 times a week can go a long way in keeping the total cost down.

 So, where do you begin?
-You could start with an Introductory Flight.
-Or, you can become a Ponderosa member and begin your flight training in earnest.
-First step in joining is to complete an application and return it with $30 (application fee).
+The first step in joining is to complete an application and return it with $50 (application fee).
 We will run driving record and credit checks.
-If those come back satisfactorily in a couple of days, we sit you down and go over our membership agreement, Club by-laws, and rule book.
-We sell you, at cost, the Private Pilot Kit which contains all your books, and everything you’ll need to learn to fly.
-Next we’ll put you with a flight instructor who’ll meet with you, get to know you, and personalize a flight training schedule just for you.
+If those come back satisfactorily, we sit you down and go over our membership agreement, Club by-laws, and rule book.
+We direct you to where to buy the private pilot kit containing all of your books, and everything you’ll need to learn to fly.
+Next, we’ll put you with a flight instructor who’ll meet with you, get to know you, and personalize a flight training schedule just for you.